BarryDigby/branch_protection/README.md

 create a PR from QA -> main

-trigger an error trying to merge from 'trigger_error' to main, update this file to trigger events
+trigger an error trying to merge from 'trigger_error' to main, sss supdate this file to trigger events